 Professional Development for Teachers (Summer)

-Teachers can begin a Master of Arts in Education program in TESOL, Reading, Intervention, or Curriculum and Instruction.
+Teachers can begin a Master of Arts in Education program in Curriculum and Instruction, with strands in Reading, TESOL, and Professional Development.
 Our teacher friendly schedules offer small classes with expert instructors.
 Summer is a great time to begin the Reading and TESOL endorsement program or take a professional development class.
 Interested in a career change to become a teacher?
 Otterbein offers non-degree post baccalaureate and Master of Arts in Teaching initial licensure programs.

 Professional Development Opportunities

 Multiple, flexible schedules with blended course designs!
-Take a course in Assistive Technology, IEP Design, and Orton-Gillingham Training:
+Take a course in Assistive Technology or Specialized Systemic Instruction for Students with Reading Disabilities

 - Begin your teaching career in a Master of Arts in Teaching program in Intervention Specialist – finish the program with a master’s degree and initial license!